ilay21/electron/electron-component/README.md

 2) origin - string represent the url for your source of "dor le dor" dashboard ("*" for all) - I commented out the check of origin - so all should be accepted

+🙏 Please try to touch only the file --> scripts/whatsapp.js.

+Thanks  and good Luck with the Hackathon! 💪 🤘